denz02/deflationary-earnings-tracking/README.md

 There are currently four files I have made two CSV and two excel files.
 There is an international version that uses foreign exchange rates

-Currently working to connect to mysql scripts and started on a website so this gets stored online
+Currently working to connect to mysql scripts and started on a website you can try it using http://sftracker.myfirewall.org.

 If you want to reach me I am available on reddit as user Odd_Cat_5975